Local government in Pakistan: Divisions

-The four provinces, capital territory and two autonomous territories of Pakistan are subdivided into 37 administrative "divisions".
+The five provinces, capital territory of Pakistan are subdivided into 37 administrative "divisions".
 These divisions were abolished in 2000, but restored in 2008.
-The divisions do not include the Islamabad Capital Territory or the Federally Administered Tribal Areas, which were counted at the same level as provinces, but in 2018 the Federally Administered Tribal Areas were subsumed into Khyber-Paktunkhwa Province and allocated to neighbouring divisions therein.
+The divisions do not include the Islamabad Capital Territory or the defunct Federally Administered Tribal Areas, which were counted at the same level as provinces, but in 2018 the Federally Administered Tribal Areas were subsumed into Khyber-Paktunkhwa Province and allocated to neighbouring divisions therein.